ioBroker/ioBroker.docs/docs/en/basics/README.md

 !> As of October 2022, Node.js 16.x is recommended for ioBroker.

-For a larger installation, a working memory (RAM) of at least 2GB, better 4GB, is recommended.
-A Raspberry Pi 2/3 with 1GB RAM is sufficient for testing, as a slave for a few adapters in a multi-host environment even smaller computers are sufficient.
+For a larger installation, a working memory (RAM) of at least 2 GB, better 4 GB, is also recommended.
+A Raspberry Pi 2/3 with 1 GB RAM is sufficient for testing, as a slave for a few adapters in a multi-host environment even smaller computers are sufficient.

 ###Software
 ioBroker manages the data in a database.
 The structure of the data is organized accordingly.